-Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Main Modification h) The development will be informed by an Ecological Impact Assessment (EcIA).
-Appropriate avoidance and mitigation measures will need to be implemented to ensure any designated sites and/or protected habitats and/or species are not adversely affected; i) The development will be informed by a Tree Survey due to the presence of TPOs on the site; j) The development will be informed by a Tree Survey due to the presence of TPOs on the site; j) The development will be informed by a Flood Risk Assessment (FRA), in accordance with policy SP6.
-The FRA will need to take into account all potential sources of flood risk, including surface water flooding, and will advise on any appropriate mitigation measures; k) Given the proximity of the site to the M4 and adjacent commercial area the development will be informed by a noise and air quality survey which will advise on appropriate mitigation measures, where necessary; l) A Heritage Impact Assessment (HIA) will be required to inform the development design and layout, and to protect the setting of the Grade II listed Pincents Manor; m) Development will be informed by a desk-based assessment (as a minimum) detailing the likelihood and extent of land contamination, followed by, where necessary, an intrusive investigation and undertaking of appropriate remediation measures.
-Further monitoring may be required depending on the nature of contamination and remediation; o) Much of the site lies within a Mineral Safeguarding Area, and so the scheme will be informed by the Mineral Safeguarding Area, and so the scheme will be informed by the Amineral Safeguarding the efficient use of sustainable technologies, resource Assessment already undertaken for the site; and p) The development will be informed by a desitively to the challenge of climate change and be designed for climate resilience, including maximising the efficient use of sustainable technologies, resources, materials and solar gain, in accordance MM46 95 Policy RSA6 Delete the criterion as follows: 'd.
-An integrated water supply and drainage strategy will be provided in advance of development to
+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification iii. retain open views from the A4 and the recreation ground to the wooded skyline; iv. reinforce the wooded skyline and woodland links between the AONB and Withy and Oliver's Copses; v. include a substantial 15m wooded landscape buffer along the east side of Pincents Lane; vi. reinforce the tree belt along the southern edge of the site towards the adjoining commercial area; and vii. avoid creating isolated built form through the creation of landscaped links into adjoining built form; g) A key part of this development allocation will be the establishment of community parkland to be provided as green infrastructure and public open space in perpetuity on the eastern part of the site.
+This area of land will remain outside the settlement boundary; h) The development will be informed by an Ecological Impact Assessment (EcIA).
+Appropriate avoidance and mitigation measures will need to be implemented to ensure any designated sites and/or protected habitats and/or species are not adversely affected; i) The development will be informed by a Flood Risk Assessment (FRA), in accordance with policy SP6.
+The FRA will need to take into account all potential sources of flood risk, including surface water flooding, and will advise on any appropriate mitigation measures; k) Given the proximity of the site to the M4 and adjacent commercial area the development will be informed by a noise and air quality survey which will advise on appropriate mitigation measures, where necessary; I) A Heritage Impact Assessment (HIA) will be required to inform the

+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification development design and layout, and to protect the setting of the Grade II listed Pincents Manor; m) Development will be informed by an archaeological desk-based assessment as a minimum and field evaluation if required to assess the historic environment potential of the site; n) Development will be informed by a desk-based assessment (as a minimum) detailing the likelihood and extent of land contamination, followed by, where necessary, an intrusive investigation and undertaking of appropriate remediation measures.
+Further monitoring may be required depending on the nature of contamination and remediation; o) Much of the site lies within a Mineral Safeguarding Area, and so the scheme will be informed by the Minerals Resource Assessment already undertaken for the site; and p) The development design will respond positively to the challenge of climate change and be designed for climate resilience, including maximising the efficient use of sustainable technologies, resources, materials and solar gain, in accordance with policy SP5.'
+Insert indicative site map as set out in Annex F below.
+Consequential changes to the Policies Map as shown in the Schedule of Proposed Changes to the Policies Map (PMC14) MM46 95 Policy RSA6 Delete the criterion as follows: 'd.
+An integrated water supply and drainage strategy will be provided in advance of development to ensure the provision of adequate and appropriate infrastructure for water and waste water, both on and off site.
+Development will be occupied in line with this strategy.'
+In response to the Inspector's Action Point AP40 contained within IN26 .
+EXAM23 proposes modifications to policy DM7 to ensure that phasing conditions are